MicrosoftDocs/msteams-docs/msteams-platform/graph-api/rsc/preapproval-instruction-docs.md

 > [!NOTE]
 > Preapproval of RSC permissions is available in [public developer preview](../../resources/dev-preview/developer-preview-intro.md).

-## PowerShell setup to manage preapproval of RSC permissions
+## PowerShell set up to manage preapproval of RSC permissions

 Preapproval of RSC permissions is managed through Microsoft Teams PowerShell.
 For more information, see [Manage Teams with Microsoft Teams Powershell](/microsoftteams/teams-powershell-managing-teams)